 The value of the final product may vary for each customer and can be estimated by the maximum amount the customer is willing to pay for it.
 The difference between the value of the product and its price remains with the customer as consumer surplus.
 The rest of the supply chain surplus becomes supply chain profitability, the difference between the revenue generated from the customer and the overall cost across the supply chain.
 For example, a customer purchasing a wireless router from Best Buy pays \$60, which represents the revenue the supply chain receives.
 Customers who purchase the router clearly value it at or above \$60.
-Thus, part of the supply chain surplus is left with the customer as consumer surplus.
-The rest stays with the supply chain as profit.
+Thus, part of the supply chain as profit.
 Best Buy and other stages of the supply chain incur costs to convey information, produce components, store them, transport them, transfer funds, and so on.
-The difference between the \$60 that the customer paid and the sum of costs incurred across all stages by the supply chain to produce and distribute the router represents the supply chain profitability: the total profit to be shared across all supply chain stages and intermediaries.
-The higher the supply chain profitability, the more successful the supply chain.
+The difference between the \$60 that the customer paid and the sum of all costs incurred by the supply chain to produce and distribute the router represents the supply chain profitability.
+Supply chain profitability is the total profit to be shared across all supply chain stages and intermediaries.
+The higher the supply chain profitability, the more successful is the supply chain.

 For most profit-making supply chains, the supply chain surplus will be strongly correlated with profits.
-Supply chain success should be measured in terms of supply chain surplus and not in terms of the profits at an individual stage.
-(In subsequent chapters, we see that a focus on profitability at individual stages may lead to a reduction in overall supply chain surplus.)
+Supply chain success should be measured in terms of supply chain profitability and not in terms of the profits at an individual stage.
+(In subsequent chapters, we see that a focus on profitability at individual stages may lead to a reduction in overall supply chain profits.)
 A focus on growing the supply chain surplus pushes all members of the supply chain toward growing the size of the overall pie.

-Having defined the success of a supply chain in terms of supply chain surplus, the next logical step is to look for sources of value, revenue, and cost.
+Having defined the success of a supply chain in terms of supply chain profitability, the next logical step is to look for sources of value, revenue, and cost.
 For any supply chain, there is only one source of revenue: the customer.
-The value obtained by a customer purchasing detergent at Walmart depends on several factors, including the functionality of the detergent, how far the customer must travel to Walmart, and the likelihood of finding the detergent in stock.
-The customer is the only one providing positive cash flow for the Walmart supply chain.
+The value obtained by a customer purchasing detergent at Wal-Mart depends upon several factors, including the functionality of the detergent, how far the customer has to travel to Wal-Mart, and the likelihood of finding the detergent in stock.
+The customer is the only one providing positive cash flow for the Wal-Mart supply chain.
 All other cash flows are simply fund exchanges that occur within the supply chain, given that different stages have different owners.
-When Walmart pays its supplier, it is taking a portion of the funds the customer provides and passing that money on to the supplier.
+When Wal-Mart pays its supplier, it is taking a portion of the funds the customer provides and passing that money on to the supplier.
 All flows of information, product, or funds generate costs within the supply chain.
 Thus, the appropriate management of these flows is a key to supply chain success.
-Effective supply chain management involves the management of supply chain assets and product, information, and fund flows to grow the total supply chain surplus.
+Effective supply chain management involves the management of supply chain assets and product, information, and fund flows to maximize total supply chain surplus.
 A growth in supply chain surplus increases the size of the total pie, allowing contributing members of the supply chain to benefit.